How to Buy Shares Online in Ireland

 • Annual fees – DEGIRO has an annual fee for connecting you to exchanges.
 This fee is currently 0.25% of your account value capped at €2.50 per exchange per year.
 There is no fee for using the Irish exchange for Irish residents.

-See the table above to see more examples of DEGIRO charges compared with Etoro and other online stockbrokers.
+See the table above for examples of DEGIRO charges compared with Etoro and other online stockbrokers.

 Using Degiro to buy and then sell the equivalent amount of Tesla shares on the Frankfurt stock exchange would cost just €11.30 in commission and fees .